 Is MaxFiles a credible alternative to M-Files for Nigerian banks and manufacturers?

 Yes.
+In the M-Files vs MaxFiles evaluation, the difference isn’t the capability level but the design focus.
 MaxFiles delivers enterprise-grade metadata-driven document management, workflow automation, and audit capabilities comparable to M-Files, with proven deployments across Nigerian tier-1 banks, insurance companies, and manufacturers.
 The difference isn’t capability level, it’s design focus.
 MaxFiles adds Nigerian regulatory templates, Naira-based pricing, local implementation teams, and optional integrated digitization services specifically for organizations operating in Nigeria and Africa.

 Does MaxFiles only work for organizations with paper archives?